dbt

 • How many data sources am I dealing with?
 How complex is my data?

-• Which data modeling technique is best suited for the raw data formats and data warehouse I’m working with?
+• Which data modeling technique best suits the raw data formats and warehouse I work with?

 • What would governance and standardization look like with this modeling technique?